5c077-60rd0n/binary-truffler/README.md

 # binary-truffler

-`binary_truffler.py` is a Python script that traverses a TFS repository and lists all binaries in a spreadsheet that should not be included in a migration to GitHub.
+`binary_truffler.py` is a Python script that unzips a repository in its current directory and lists all binaries in a spreadsheet that should not be included in a migration to GitHub.
 It also lists binaries that are not in the `.gitignore`, `.tfignore`, and `.tfattributes` files.

 ## Requirements